Campus board: Description

-Typically, a user ascends or descends the campus board using only their hands, and often leaping from hold to hold (i.e both hands are off the board while transitioning between holds).
+Typically, a user ascends or descends the campus board using only their hands, and often leaping from hold to hold (i.e. both hands are off the board while transitioning between holds).
 Campus boards can take a variety of different forms and may incorporate a variety of materials.
-The earliest campus boards, still used today, were made of horizontal thin slats or wood rails attached to an inclined board in a ladder-like configuration.
+The earliest campus boards, still used today, were made of horizontal thin slats of wood rails attached to an inclined board in a ladder-like configuration.
 Later versions have utilized bolt-on climbing holds or sections of a pipe.
 A campus board is generally set at an overhanging angle of inclination.
 One consideration for selecting the angle of inclination is the avoidance of any interference that may result between the user's legs and the campus board or wall.

 There are a variety of training approaches that may be used with a campus board, but all of them are centered around the concept of plyometric training.
 As one example, a user may alternate the use of specific fingers to increase finger strength when ascending or descending the board.
 As another example, upper-body strength may be increased by utilizing large lunges between specific rails or holds of the campus board ("power throws").
 Reactive training may be used to increase muscle recruitment rates by dynamically moving between the campus board rails simultaneously with one or both hands.
 Training on a campus board may result in better performance due to the improvement of motor training, increased finger strength on a variety of grips, and greater power and lock-off strength of the arms.

 The campus board has been a topic of controversy especially for newer or younger climbers, as it risks causing injuries to the climber's tendons due to improper technique or fatigue.
 As such, the campus board is generally not recommended for more novice or younger climbers.

 The first scientific analysis of campus board training was published in 2021.